SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Are those the cymbals I threw away last week?"

-Iron nodded.
+Iron looked over at the pair of cymbals, then back to Pinkie.
 "Yes."

 Pinkie nodded.
 "Glad to see them recycled."

 Iron put them back and they went to the next bin.

 "This next metal is another alloy, but not with copper this time.
-It's stainless steel, an iron-based alloy that has at least 10.5% chromium.
+It's stainless steel, an iron-based alloy that has at least ten and a half percent chromium.
 That provides a protective layer of oxide.
 There are sometimes more metals mixed into stainless steel, but the main ones are iron and chromium."

 She levitated out a flat piece of shiny metal.

 "Stainless steel gets its name from the fact it doesn't rust.
-We buy it for 0.40 bits per pound."
+We buy it for point forty bits per pound."

 They all got a good look at the metal before she put it back and they moved onto the next bin.